Updated January 14, 2025

 There are two (2) sections under the Storage area.
 The first is Storage Sense, with only a slider switch to turn it on or off and a button to bring up the configuration page.

-Introduced in Windows 10 version 1809, Storage Sense is a simple 'Set and Forget' utility that can automatically clean out files you do not need anymore, like files in your Downloads folder and the recycle bin.
+Introduced in Windows 10 version 1809, Storage Sense is a simple 'Set and Forget' utility that automatically cleans out files you no longer need, like files in your Downloads folder and the recycle bin.

 Storage Sense can automatically clean out a user's Downloads folder and recycle bin on a preset schedule.
 You can set it up to run automatically every day, every week, every month, or only when you start to run out of free disk space.
-You can also run it manually whenever you need to free up some disk space quickly.
+You can also run it manually whenever you need to quickly free up some disk space.

-The second section is part of the Storage Reserve.
-Storage Reserve allocates space to facilitate proper performance and successful updates to Windows 10.
-This section lists the drives currently attached to your computer and how that storage is being distributed.
+The second section is part of the Storage settings.
+Storage settings allocate space to facilitate proper performance and successful updates to Windows 10.
+This section lists the drives currently attached to your computer and how that storage is distributed.
 That includes all fixed or removable HDDs, SSDs, and USB external drives.

-The list of categories is pretty extensive, so it may take some time to go through each one.
+The list of categories is extensive, so it may take some time to review each.
 The categories range from system & reserved, apps & features, and all of the special folders (Desktop, Documents, Downloads, Music, Pictures, and Videos).

-Each category has also has a status bar that shows how much space those particular files are taking up.
+Each category also has a status bar showing how much space those particular files take up.
 When you click on a category listed under a drive, you will be taken to another page with more options for that category.

-Now when you click on the Temporary files category, you will be presented with a selection of options of which files you want to clean up.
+Now, when you click on the Temporary files category, you will be presented with a selection of options for which files you want to clean up.
 These are similar to the categories used in Disk Cleanup.

 Remember that the majority of the items listed under Temporary files can be safely deleted.
-You may not want to remove all the files you have in your Downloads folder, so you might think about cleaning that folder up manually with File Explorer.
+You may not want to remove all the files you have in your Downloads folder, so consider cleaning that folder up manually with File Explorer.

 Also, if you choose the Windows Update Cleanup option, the clean-up process will happen the next time you reboot your computer.
 So be prepared for a longer boot time the next time you restart your computer.